drfranknlee/udc-for-image-analytics/scenario1/index.md

-## 2. Set up Spectrum Discover to Data Source
+## 1. Set up Spectrum Discover to Manage Data Sources
 Please consult the [Spectrum Discover Documentation](https://www.ibm.com/docs/en/spectrum-discover) on setting up and customizing Spectrum Discover and connecting/scanning a target data source.
 When all set up, you can manage the access to external data sources (S3, File Systems), initiate and review the scanning of target resources.

 <img src=rm/T101389-s1-sd-data-source-management.png>